 • Photo

-Xiangshan Deck in Xinyi District allows you to have amazing photos as a keepsake from your trip to Taipei without needing to hire a professional photographer or pay for a ticket to any popular attractions.
+Xiangshan Deck in Xinyi District allows you to have amazing photos as a keepsake from your trip to Taipei without needing to rental a professional photographer or pay for a ticket to any popular attractions.
 At the observation deck there, you can take the most incredible photos featuring the landmark Taipei 101 building.
 You don't even need to climb to the top of Xiangshan Mountain.
 There's a viewing platform about halfway up, where you get an unobstructed view of Taipei 101 and can have fun taking photos of the building from all kinds of angles.
 If you're a fan of quirky photos, now is your chance to get a shot of yourself swallowing or pinching Taipei 101 and create a memorable photo album of your travels at no cost whatsoever.

 Location: Alley 342, Lane 150, Section 5, Xinyi Road, Xinyi District, Taipei, Taiwan 11059